-Accuracy of Cost Model with Correct Information: The goal of the first set of experiments is to examine whether our cost model of Section 5 captures the real behavior of the alternate execution strategies of Section 4, when all the parameters of the cost model (e.g., token and document degrees, classifier characteristics) are known a-priori.
+8.1 Accuracy of Cost Model with Correct Information

+The goal of the first set of experiments was to examine whether our cost model of Section 5 captures the real behavior of the alternate execution strategies of Section 4, when all the parameters of the cost model (e.g., token and document degrees, classifier characteristics) are known a priori.
 For this, we first measure the actual execution time of the strategies, for varying values of the target recall $\tau$ .
-The lines SC-time, FS\time, ISE\time, AQG\time in Figures 18, 19, 20, and 21 show the actual execution time of the respective strategies for the tasks described in Section 7.
+The lines SC time, FS time, ISE time, AQG time in Figures 16, 17, 18, and 19 show the actual execution time of the respective strategies for the tasks described in Section 7.
 Then, to predict the execution time of each strategy, we used our equations from Section 5.
-The lines SC\pred, FS\pred, ISE\pred.
-AQG\pred in Figures 18, 19, 20, and 21 show our execution time estimates for varying values of the target recall $\tau$ .
+The lines SC\pred, FS\pred, ISE\pred, AQG\pred in Figures 16, 17, 18, and 19 show our execution time estimates for varying values of the target recall $\tau$ .
 The results were exceptionally accurate, confirming the accuracy of our theoretical modeling.
 The prediction error is typically less than 10% for all values of target recall $\tau$ .
 Furthermore, our modeling captures the characteristics and the limitations of each execution plan.
-For example, Automatic Query Generation is the fastest execution plan for Task 1a (Figure 18) when the target recall $\tau$ is under 0.15.
-However, due to the limited number of queries generated during the training phase, Automatic Query Generation does not reach higher recall values in our scenario and implementation.
-(We generated 72 queries for this task.)
-Our analysis correctly captures this limitation and shows that, for higher recall targets, other strategies are preferable.
-This limitation also appears for the Iterative Set Expansion strategy, confirming previously reported results [AIG03].
-The results are similar for Task 2 and Task 3: our analysis correctly predicts the execution time and the recall limitations of each strategy.
+For example, Automatic Query Generation is the fastest execution plan for Task 1a (Figure 16) when the target recall $\tau$ is under 0.15.
+However, due to the limited number of queries generated during the training phase, Automatic Query